shajra/nix-example/tutorials/2-haskell/README.md

 In this tutorial we'll focus on `lib.haskell.dontHaddock` as an example.
 Haskell libraries built by Nixpkgs by default also generate Haddock documentation.
 But sometimes, this breaks or takes a long time.
 We can use `dontHaddock` to suppress this part of the build.

-Some derivations have multiple outputs, and whose derivations can be accessed by attributes on the derivation.
+Some derivations have multiple outputs.
+These are made available as subderivations available as attributes on the original derivation.
 For instance, to get to the generated Haddocks for our `example-haskell-lib` library, we can reference the `example-haskell-lib.doc` attribute:

 ```shell
 tree "$(nix path-info --file build.nix example-haskell-lib.doc)"